snowlance7/Coins/ThunderStore/README.md

-# Cool People Mod
+# Coins Mod

 ## Contact

-For issues and suggestions visit the [github](https://github.com/snowlance7/CoolPeopleMod).
+For issues and suggestions visit the [github](https://github.com/snowlance7/Coins).

 ## For collaboration or queries